 Option 1: Accept the assignment and plan to move into the room offered.
 Many students discover that after they move in and meet other students in their community, they develop a sense of belonging and become increasingly satisfied with their campus accommodations.
-If desired, the student can request a room/hall/room type change on “Opening Day,” January 11, 2013.
-In this instance, the following conditions apply.
+If desired, the student can request a room/hall/room type change starting on move-in day.
+In this instance, the following conditions apply:

-- On campus residents must fill out a Room/Hall/Room Type Change Request in either the Housing Office or their Hall Office on Opening Day.
+- On campus residents must fill out a Room/Hall/Room Type Change Request:

 - Priority for bed spaces which become available after the residence halls open will be given first to students who don’t live on campus.

-- Room and hall changes will not be made prior to Opening Day and for the first two weeks of classes.
+- Room and hall changes will not be made prior to move-in day and for the first 10 days of classes.

-- Room and hall change requests will begin to be reviewed on January 28, 2013.
+- Room and hall change requests will begin to be reviewed after the first ten days of classes.
 There is no guarantee that requested changes will be approved.

 - Room and hall changes are approved based on the date and time the room/hall request was made and the availability of rooms requested.

-- It is important to note that it could be September or later before a space becomes available.
+- It is important to note that it could be a month after school starts before a space becomes available.

-- If there is a problem with a roommate or suitemate, residents are encouraged to speak with their resident assistant and also fill out a roommate agreement form.
+- If there is a problem with a roommate or suitemate, residents are encouraged to speak with their resident assistant to help mediate the issue.

 - Rooms will become available on the first day of classes for each semester because some students will have their contracts cancelled for failure to check into the residence hall by the required time.

-- Priority for bed spaces which become available after opening will be given first to students who don’t live on campus.
+- Priority for bed spaces will be given first to students who don’t live on campus.

-- Students not offered a space on the first day of classes may check with the Housing Office daily by calling, coming in, or emailing.
+- Students not offered a space on the first day of classes may check with the Housing Office once a day for a status update.

-Option 4: If an offer is declined and the contract is cancelled, the contract can be reinstated for the same hall.
-In order for a contract to be reinstated students must email a request to firstname.lastname@example.org.
+Option 4: If an offer is declined and the contract is cancelled, we may be able to reinstate it for the same hall.
+In order for a contract to be reinstated students must complete a request for reinstatement.
 Reinstatement is based upon availably of space and is not guaranteed.
 The student’s new priority date will be based on the date that the request was sent.